Florent-Sierro/ML_Project_2/README.md

 This project is part of the EPFL CS-433: Machine learning class.

 ## Folders
-* data: it contains 10% of the raw data, since the size of the whole data is too large, and also the cleaned one after being processed
+* data: it contains 10% of the raw data, since the size of the whole data is too large, and also the cleaned one using the Ruby preprocessing
 * dico: it contains a dictionnary (typo-corpus-r1.txt) of common english spelling errors, found on internet: http://luululu.com/tweet/
 * fig: it contains the figures made with our data
 * preprocessing: it contains python files to preprocess the data.
 There is several files since there is several way to preprocess the raw data
-* results:
+* results: folder containing our submissions created once code is run
-* src:
+* src: contains all pieces of codes requires to recreate the analysis described in our report

 ## Code
 ...

 ## Run

-...
+* Run SVM classification :
+     run split_data.py

 ## Necessary libraries
 * numpy